 Department of the Army

-New England General PermitStates of Connecticut, Maine, Massachusetts,
+New England General Permits

-New Hampshire, Rhode Island and Vermont
+With Rhode Island Supplement

-The New England District of the U.S. Army Corps of Engineers (Corps) hereby issues a General Permit (GP), also known as the New England General Permit (NE GP) for activities subject to Corps jurisdiction in waters of the U.S. within the boundaries of and off the coasts of the six New England States that have no more than minimal adverse effects on the aquatic environment.
-These GPs also cover activities occurring within the boundaries of Indian tribal lands.
+The New England District of the U.S. Army Corps of Engineers (Corps) hereby issues New England General Permits (NE GPs or GPs) for activities subject to Corps jurisdiction in waters of the U.S. within the boundaries of and off the coasts of the six New England States, and within the boundaries of Indian tribal lands.
 Certain Indian lands are considered sovereign nations and are therefore acknowledged separately from the states for purposes of these GPs.
 These GPs are issued in accordance with Corps regulations at 33 CFR 320 - 332 [see 33 CFR 325.5(c)(1)].
-The goals of these GPs are to reduce administrative burden and encourage consistency in wetlands and waterway regulation throughout New England, while maintaining a high level of environmental protection.
+The NE GPs will protect the aquatic environment and the public interest while effectively authorizing activities that have no more than minimal individual and cumulative effects on the aquatic environment.

 This GP contains the following sections: Page